A promise of quality

 Who's testing?

-If you would like to carry out your own inspections and tests on your scissor lift table or column lift, or if you would like to be present at the final inspection, this is also possible.
-We would be happy to coordinate this with your staff so that an interim inspection can also be carried out during the production process.
+If you wish to conduct your own tests on your scissor lift table or column lift, or if you wish to be present during the final inspection, this is also possible without difficulty.
+We are happy to coordinate with your staff so that an interim inspection during the ongoing production process is also possible.

 What is being tested?